 (C) 2012-2018, G. Forrest Cook

 This low voltage supply is useful for powering a variety of 12V (nominal) DC devices.
-A similar power supply project is shown below, the new version is recommended.
+An improved second-generation power supply project is shown below, the new version is recommended.
 The power supplies are useful for powering Ham Radio QRP rigs, VHF radios, CB radios and car stereos.
 It can provide regulated power at up to 4 Amps at 13.8 Volts for a total of 55 Watts.
 The output voltage is kept steady with an adjustable regulator circuit.